 The Offered Bonds finance activities which align with the just transition, characterized by the equitable inclusion and accommodation of all individuals, with a special focus on disadvantaged groups who are affected by the structural changes necessary to transition to a low-carbon economy.
 Projects that support the just transition are planned in a way that incorporates understanding of physical, transition and/or societal risks.
-Projects that align with the just transition work to balance a sustainable society, environment and economy and will consider the intersections of racial, socioeconomic, religious, cultural, intergenerational or environmental justice.

 THDA's policies, initiatives and single-family programs are designed to lessen inequalities in homeownership-a key step toward decreasing the wealth gap in the United States.
 The wealth gap poses urgent societal risks, including: disproportionate harm caused to disenfranchised groups, disparities in access to healthcare, and political polarization.
 Moreover, although anyone in the US can be impacted by environmental and economic disruptions exacerbated by climate change, low-income households and persons of color (those who bear the burden of the wealth gap) are disproportionately affected.
 For example, low-income households and persons of color are less likely to have the financial means to relocate in an emergency or to adapt in other ways.
-By financing Program Loans specifically for low- and moderate-income first-time homebuyers and prioritizing equitable opportunities for Black and African American homeownership, THDA is ensuring that vulnerable populations have equal opportunity to invest in housing.
+10 By financing Program Loans specifically for low- and moderateincome first-time homebuyers and prioritizing equitable opportunities for Black and African American homeownership, THDA is ensuring that vulnerable populations have equal opportunity to invest in housing.
 In this way, the Offered Bonds promote equitable and affordable access to financial services and are aligned with the just transition.